quicwg/base-drafts/draft-ietf-quic-transport.md

 with 14 bits or more; whereas the 30-bit packet number encoding is needed to send a packet with a number of 0x6bc107.

 An endpoint MUST discard packets with duplicate packet numbers.
-That is, a packet is discarded if the reconstructed packet number is equal to the reconstructed packet number of a previously received and processed packet.
-Note however that endpoints MUST attempt to remove packet protection before discarding packets (see Section 9.3 of {{QUIC-TLS}}).
+After unprotecting a packet, the receiver MUST check that it has not already processed a packet with this PN and if so discard it.
+Duplicate suppression MUST happen after the packet has been unprotected for the reasons described in Section 9.3 of {{QUIC-TLS}}.
+An efficient algorithm for duplicate suppression can be found in Section 3.4.3 of {{?RFC2406}}.

 A Version Negotiation packet ({{packet-version}}) does not include a packet number.
 The Retry packet ({{packet-retry}}) has special rules for populating